andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 1. Log-in to DC-1 and install Active Directory Domain Services
 2. Promote as a DC: Setup a new forest as mydomain.com
-3. Restart and then log back into DC
+3. Restart and then log back into DC-1 as user: mydomain.com\labuser
+4. Create organizational units inside of Active Directory

 Log-in to DC-1